What is Microdosing and is it Safe?

 Many people take full dosages of LSD and other psychedelic drugs in order to affect their creative streaks and open their minds to new concepts.
 They end up “tripping” for hours and use that experience to provide creative inspiration.
 Fans of microdosing find it causes positive benefits without the tripping effect.
 Tripping can include hallucinations and flashbacks that recur sometimes for years.

-Negative Results From Microdosing
+Negative Effects of Microdosing

 - Impaired energy

 Impossible to ignore is the fact that psychedelic drugs are illegal to possess, sell, or purchase.
 Regular purchasing and using of them may result in a person being arrested, jailed, and incurring expensive fines.